 - Access: These students can log in to Blackboard using their existing student network login and password.

 - Module Assignment: At present, these students can’t be setup in CMIS and must be manually assigned to their module.
 These students must go to their School Administrator who will complete the VLE Enrolment form (Excel) and submit it to the IT Service Desk - firstname.lastname@example.org.
+The VLE Enrolment form (Excel) is available under the Administrative Staff Module Enrolment Form heading in the Blackboard help pages.
 One representative from each School will be recognised to carry out this role on behalf of their School.
 Schools must ensure that these students’ sign up to these terms and conditions and keep a signed copy on file.

 2. Postgraduate students (casual payroll):